Tagging and Pricing Information

 include: bassinets, port-a-cribs, changing tables, swings, slides etc.

-Currently, all donations go to A Baby Center, Safe Harbor, and/or Cradles to Crayons.
+Currently, all donations go to A Baby Center, Cradles to Crayons and other non-profit organizations such as local elementary schools.
 However, Cape Kids’ Treasures reserves the right to allocate some donated items to other charities.
 All donated items will go to a charity.
 Cape Kids’ Treasures will never profit from your donated items.
 Cape Kids’ Treasures reserves the right to disposed of any item that is marked for donation but does not meet our standards.

 Preparing for Future Sales

-We are planning another sale for next season.
+Prepare ahead for the next consignment season.
 A good tip we can give is to prepare your items throughout the year a little at a time.

 Find a spot in your home for your consignment items: the back of a closet, an extra rod in your laundry room, a storage bin in your basement, etc., any place where you can put aside items you come across that you want to consign.